cap-ntu/baconian-project/docs/tutorial.rst

 The counter for calling function ``predict`` is added as one attribute of status, which will be returned with the key ``predict_counter``

-For detailed usage of these methos, you can find it in API reference.
+For detailed usage of these methods, you can find it in API reference.